 ECCLES CAKES – Is it a cookie, a pastry, or a tart?
 I’m not sure.
-I do know, however, they are delicious!
-Well worth the effort.
+I do know, however, these classic British pastries are delicious!

 LINZER TORTE COOKIES – Rich, nutty and filled with jam, these Austrian tarts are so worth the effort to make.

 MADELINE’S – A classic French cookie (or shell cake), from the 18th century, served at most Afternoon Tea tables … delectable!